elastic/securitylabs-thrunting-tools/README.md

-# Elastic Security Labs thruntingtools
+# Elastic Security Labs thrunting-tools

+Have you ever been threat hunting (hereafter known as "thrunting") in Kibana and thought "Gee!
+I wish I could take these results and do some automation on the command line!".
+Well look no further, fellow thrunter!
+This repo has just what you need to make your automation adventures a bit easier.

-A collection of command line utilities for working on the command line.
-Current list:
+thrunting-tools is a collection of command line utilities for working with data.

-- `eql-query`
-- `lucene-query`
+The current list of tools are:

+- `eql-query`, a tool to let you perform EQL searches from your shell!
+- `lucene-query`, a tool to let you perform Lucene searches against Elasticsearch in your comfort zone, the command line.

 ## Installation